evomi logo light

 Locations100+150+150+

-TargetingRandom, continent, countryRandom, continent, country, state, city, ASNRandom, country, state, ASN
+FilteringRandom, continent, countryRandom, continent, country, state, city, ASN, ISP, ZIP codeRandom, continent, country, state, ISP

 Evomi doesn’t really mention how many proxies it controls.
 You could try to gauge the numbers by visiting the website’s location pages: for example, the one for US proxies advertises nearly 10 million IPs.
 But this isn’t really convenient, and from our experience, such pages are rarely updated.

 All three products have broad location coverage, especially the datacenter proxy network.
-However, these proxies are also sourced through Evomi’s bandwidth sharing app, so their availability is hard to predict.
+However, these proxies too are likely sourced through Evomi’s bandwidth sharing app, so their availability is hard to predict.
 As a result, the datacenter IPs are best suited for web scraping and similar tasks.

 Features

-Evomi’s proxies rotate by default.
+The proxies rotate by default.
 The interval can be every connection request, which is convenient for web scraping.
-Or, you can create a session with an option to specify its lifetime between one and 120 minutes.
+Or, you can create a session with an option to specify a lifetime between one and 120 minutes.
 The provider also offers an option to establish a hard session, which holds onto the same IP for as long as it remains online.

 Integration & Use

-All three proxy networks give you a backconnect gateway address that connects you to the proxy pool.
-The address itself doesn’t change, while filters and sticky sessions are added to the password.
+With Evomi’s proxies, the gateway address doesn’t change, while filters and sticky sessions are added to the password.
 The port number generally remains the same as well – the only time you have to modify it is when you choose a different connection protocol.

 Pricing Plans